seacunilever/bipode-nextflow/docs/usage.md

 In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
 By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
 However, in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.

-### Custom Tool Arguments

-A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

-## Running in the background

-Nextflow handles job submissions and supervises the running jobs.
-The Nextflow process must run until the pipeline is finished.

-The Nextflow `-bg` flag launches Nextflow in the background, detached from your terminal so that the workflow does not stop if you log out of your session.
-The logs are saved to a file.

-Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
-Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).

 ## Nextflow memory requirements